tetsuo/xus/README.md

 [![wercker status](https://app.wercker.com/status/6bbc534414fb612cf8854ed1816068a2/s/master "wercker status")](https://app.wercker.com/project/byKey/6bbc534414fb612cf8854ed1816068a2)

-**Currently in alpha.**

 # introduction

-xūs is the name of the simple templating languge, it's parser and the runtime library which is built on top of [React](https://github.com/facebook/react) and [mobx](https://github.com/mobxjs/mobx).
+xūs is the name of the simple templating languge, it's parser and the runtime library.

-In combination with React and mobx, xūs can compile itself into a React-_ive_ component tree, allowing it to get notified of the changes on the `state` object and re-render the component tree when it's necessary, as how it was structured in xūs in the first place.
+In combination with [React](https://github.com/facebook/react) and [mobx](https://github.com/mobxjs/mobx), xūs can compile itself into a React-_ive_ component tree, allowing it to get notified of the changes on the `state` object and re-render the tree when it's necessary, as how it was structured in xūs in the first place.

 # install